bcgov/visitz-app/README.md

-# mcfd-mobility
+# visitz-app

-This is the main repository for the MCFD Mobility mobile app solution.
+Repository for the mobile app solution designed for workers in CFD.

 Internally, the app is referred to as **Visitz**.
 You can find the app code and its README in the */visitz* directory.